 Protecting your privacy is what VPNs are all about, so you would assume that all VPNs do it well.
 Unfortunately, that is an unsafe assumption, making this privacy analysis of ExpressVPN vs TunnelBear mandatory.
-As one example, the “no logs” IPVanish was found to be logging users for the FBI, as we covered in the IPVanish review.
+As one example, the “no logs” IPVanish was found to be logging users for the FBI.
+We also found another VPN to have done the same, as we covered in our PureVPN review.

 ExpressVPN privacy considerations